Be an ENERGY star!

 - Do not run a screen saver.
 They waste energy.
 Instead, set your monitor to enter power-saving mode when idle.

 - Turn off lights, computers and equipment off when vacating a room.

 - Unplug chargers, TVs, computers, and other equipment when not in use (many consume electricity even when the unit is turned off!).
 An easy solution is to put everything on one power strip and click it all off when you're done.

 - Set thermostats moderately (<70°F winter / >75°F summer) & adjust 10°F when vacating a room.

-- Get a handle on your residence hall's real-time energy consumption and commit to reduce through UofL's Building Dashboards!
+- Get a handle on your residence hall's real-time energy consumption and observe the impact of your efforts to reduce with !